Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Alex Miller

-Alex’s fellowship thesis focuses on understanding why post-crisis rental support programs succeeded or failed depending on their links to other programs such as livelihoods or protection.
+Alex’s fellowship thesis focused on understanding why post-crisis rental support programs succeeded or failed depending on their links to other programs such as livelihoods or protection.

 Aaron Opdyke headshot